langitbiru6107/langit-biru/content/unofficial-love/00-unofficial-love/index.md

 I looked at the lamp above, ahh... my eyes, it's too glaring.

-After almost blind I looked at the window besides me, I saw a creepy reflection.
+After almost blind, I looked at the window besides me and I saw a creepy reflection.

 Is it just my imagination after almost blind?

+I try to clean my eyes.
 Oh, it's just my reflection.

-After scared of my own face, I'm back to reality.
-I must do something in this awkward mood.
-Let's use knowledge from all of my romance manga that I read. what usually happen after confession?

-From what I read, most of the time the confession is failed with many accident.
-So, my knowledge is useless now.
+After scared of my own reflection, I looked back at her.
 Is she quiet because of scared of my face?

-Me too.
+I should do something in this awkward mood.
+Let's use knowledge from all of my romance manga that I have read.

+What usually happened after confession?

+Then I remember, most of romance comedy never have any confession scene.
+If there's any, it either failed then back to zero or success then it finished in next chapter.

+Damn, I just hope there's suddenly alien invasion to failed my confession.

+Back to reality.

 Suddenly, she looked at her phone.